holochain/docs-pages/src/pages/resources/glossary.md

 #### Required validations

-The number of [validation receipts](#validation-receipt) that an instance of a given [entry type](#entry-type) must have in order to be considered accepted by the [validation authorities](#validation-authority) and be 'live' on the [DHT](#distributed-hash-table-dht).
-On initial [publish](#publish), the author of a record collects these receipts; thereafter, validation authorities gossip these receipts to each other.
+The number of [validation receipts](#validation-receipt) that each [DHT operation](#dht-operation) produced for an [entry creation action](#entry-creation-action) of a given [entry type](#entry-type) must have in order to be considered accepted by the [validation authorities](#validation-authority) and be 'live' on the [DHT](#distributed-hash-table-dht).
+Initially, the author of a record collects these receipts from the authorities they [publish](#publish) the operations to.
+Thereafter, as the operations are gossiped around the DHT, new authorities will also send validation receipts to the author.
 If the author can't collect the required number of receipts, it will try to republish to more authorities later.

 #### Resilience